dann-5m/dann-5m/README.md

 Hey there 👋

-My name is Dan, and I'm a full-time student and FiveM enthusiast.
-I specialise in LUA, which connects with FiveM and allows me to code a variety of different resources.
+My name is Dan, I specialise in LUA and ReactTS, which connects with FiveM and allows me to code a variety of different resources.
 I'm also learning React (Typescript) to create unique interfaces for a variety of applications.
 I'm also familiar with HTML, CSS, Javascript, and MySQL.

 ### React User Interfaces
 As I learn more of React, i'll be uploading showcases of UI's that I've made